ChenchaoZhao/Machine-Learning-Blogs/blogs/stein-variational-gradient-descent.md

 where for simplicity we assume $$x \in \mathbb R^d$$.

-The task of seeking such a transformation is equivalent to searching for a proper velocity field $v(x)$.
+The task of seeking such a transformation is equivalent to searching for a proper velocity field $$v(x)$$.

 The total mass of $$q$$ is conserved and we have a conserved current of $$q
 $$-charge